 Is a permit required?
 If a permit from the Corps is not required, the work can proceed provided local and state permit requirements are met.
 If a permit is required, then the appropriate permit procedure will be determined.

 Does the work qualify as a Corps designated emergency?
 If the work meets the Corps' definition of an emergency, then emergency authorization procedures will be initiated.
 Emergency authorization procedures include coordinating with resource agencies, Tribes, and often our Division office in Portland.
 This process may take from a few hours to up to a week.
 Work cannot begin until the Corps states work may commence.
-An after-the-fact permit will be required which may involve mitigation and/or removal of all or a portion of the work.
-An after-the-fact permit may take over 6 months to obtain.
+After the emergency has abated, you may need to complete additional coordination regarding compliance with the Endangered Species Act and National Historic Preservation Act, Water Quality Certification requirements of the Clean Water Act, compensatory mitigation requirements, and/or removal of all or a portion of the work.

 If the work does not qualify as a Corps designated emergency, then a permit must be obtained prior to any commencement of work.
 In certain circumstances we may initiate "expedited" (not emergency) authorization procedures.
 This process may take several weeks to complete.
 In other cases, the proposed work will be subject to our regular permit process appropriate for the nature and location of the work.